ocaml/platform-blog/opam-2-2-0-alpha.md

 ## New Options
 Here are several of new options (possibly scripts breaking changes are marked with ✘):

 * `opam pin --current` to fix a package to its current state (disabling pending reinstallations or removals from the repository).
 The installed package will be pinned with the opam file that is stored in opam internal state, the one that is currently installed.

-  * `opam pin remove --all` to remove all the pinned packages from a switch
+* `opam pin remove --all` to remove all the pinned packages from a switch.

-  * `opam pin remove pkg.version` now removes the pins on pinned `pkg.version`
+* `opam pin remove pkg.version` now removes the pins on pinned `pkg.version`.

-  * `opam exec --no-switch` to remove opam environment from launched command
+* `opam exec --no-switch` to remove opam environment from launched command.

 ```
 $ export FOOVAR=env
 $ opam show foo --field setenv